argentagsw/taggy_demux/README.md

 ## Chimera splitting

 As an optional step before demultiplexing, reads can be run through the `split.sh` bash script to split common chimeric reads.
 The script takes a fastq file as input and produces a new fastq file where reads with common chimeras have been split.
-For split reads, each resulting subread keeps the original read ID, followed by and underscore and the subread number (e.g. if read ID `@VH00444:319:AAFV5MHM5:1:1101:18421:23605` is split into two, this will result in two subreads `@VH00444:319:AAFV5MHM5:1:1101:18421:23605_1` and `@VH00444:319:AAFV5MHM5:1:1101:18421:23605_2`).
+For split reads, each resulting subread keeps the original read ID, followed by a dash and the subread number (e.g. if read ID `@VH00444:319:AAFV5MHM5:1:1101:18421:23605` is split into two, this will result in two subreads `@VH00444:319:AAFV5MHM5:1:1101:18421:23605_1` and `@VH00444:319:AAFV5MHM5:1:1101:18421:23605-2`).
 This feature will be incorporated into the main binary in future releases.

 ### Usage